Hyporthodus nigritus: Description

-Hyporthodus nigritus is classified as a deep-water grouper, since they inhabit reefs on the continental shelf break in waters 180 to 1700 ft (55 to 525 m) deep; juveniles are occasionally seen on jetties and shallow-water reefs.
+H. nigritus is classified as a deep-water grouper, since it inhabits reefs on the continental shelf break in waters 180 to 1700 ft (55 to 525 m) deep; juveniles are occasionally seen on jetties and shallow-water reefs.
 They are the only grouper with 10 dorsal spines.
 They are dark reddish-brown or brownish-grey to almost black in color dorsally, and dull reddish-grey ventrally.
 They can very well exceed 8 ft in length.
 A 350 lb specimen was aged at over 50 years by biologists with Florida's Fish and Wildlife Research Institute.
 The specimen was caught on December 29, 2019.

 Conservation

-Hyporthodus nigritus is threatened by fishing or by catch release mortality (due to pressure change).
-Fishing is primarily by hook and line and bottom longlines, though the species is caught incidentally in the deepwater snapper/grouper commercial fishery.
+H. nigritus is threatened by fishing or by catch-release mortality (due to pressure change).
+Fishing is primarily by hook-and-line and bottom longlines, though the species is caught incidentally in the deepwater snapper/grouper commercial fishery.
 Almost all of the catch is in the Gulf of Mexico.
-The IUCN rates it Near Threatened and the American Fisheries Society lists it as Endangered.
+The IUCN rates it near threatened and the American Fisheries Society lists it as endangered.